hamaluik/blog.hamaluik.ca/posts/2016-10-12-getting-started-with-haxe-macros.md

 ## Conclusions

 Well, hopefully this rather long post helped introduce you to Haxe macros, or at least cleared things up a little bit.
-Please feel free to use any of the examples I've provided in your own code, and as always&mdash;don't hesitate to ask if you have any questions!
+Please feel free to use any of the examples I've provided in your own code, and as always—don't hesitate to ask if you have any questions!